 This ensures that all organizations serving pregnant women and families in Calhoun County are providing the same information and using the same resources.

 A Coordinated Approach to Pregnancy Health Education

-The Baby Basics program is offered to all OB offices in Calhoun County and Centering Pregnancy is offered at Grace Health OB/GYN.
-The goal is for all pregnant women receiving care in Calhoun County to participate in Baby Basics or Centering Pregnancy and to have access to the Born To Be website.
+Centering Pregnancy is offered at Grace Health OB/GYN.
+The goal is for all pregnant women receiving care in Calhoun County to have access to Centering Pregnancy and the Born To Be website.

 A coordinated approach will help us to achieve the following goals:

-Empower parents to effectively navigate the healthcare system and become better advocates for themselves and their families.
+- Empower parents to ffectively navigate the healthcare system and become better advocates for themselves and their families.